newrelic/nri-vsphere/README.md

 You can find this file in `/etc/newrelic-infra/integrations.d/vsphere-performance.metrics` (Linux) or `C:\Program Files\New Relic\newrelic-infra\integrations.d\vsphere-performance.metrics` (Windows).
 Use the flag `--perf_level` to select which level of **performance metrics** you want to capture.

-Please note that the more **performance metrics** you enable the more load you will add to your envrionment.
+Please note that the more performance metrics you enable the more load you add to your environment.

 ## Building